» Disability Information » Disability Education » » Disability Scholarships

+This list presents a short list of scholarships for students with learning disabilities in the United States.
 Due to the large and growing number of students who claim to be learning disabled, such scholarship awards are often highly competitive.

-NOTE: Often the criteria for a Learning Disability Scholarship states that the primary disability of a person must be a learning disability such as auditory processing, dysgraphia (writing), executive functions, visual processing, reading, dyscalculia (math), dyspraxia (motor skills), etc. Always read the application documents carefully as Autism, Asperger’s syndrome, hearing loss, intellectual disabilities, mental health disorders, ADD or ADHD by itself sometimes do not qualify as learning disabilities for scholarship purposes.
+NOTE: Often the criteria for a Learning Disability Scholarship states that the primary disability of a person must be a learning disability such as auditory processing, dysgraphia (writing), executive functions, visual processing, reading, dyscalculia (math), dyspraxia (motor skills), etc. Always read the application documents carefully as Autism, Asperger's syndrome, hearing loss, intellectual disabilities, mental health disorders, ADD or ADHD by itself sometimes does not qualify as learning disabilities for scholarship purposes.

 U.S. Learning Disability Scholarships